 - Submit the Authorization to School, On-Job Training Establishment, or Facility VA Form 28-1905 to VA Certifying Official.

 - Apply for Survivors’ and Dependents’ Educational Assistance VA Form 22-5490 or

 - Submit copy of DD-214 Discharge Documentation of the veteran to the VA Certifying Official

-If you have previously been certified by Columbia College and wish to be certified for the upcoming term, please complete the Request for Certification Form and submit it to the Certifying Official at your location.
+If you have previously been certified by Columbia College and wish to be certified for the upcoming term, please complete the Request for Certification Form (see steps above).

 We can provide additional assistance for veterans wishing to use GI Bill® benefits.